BSC1014/Final_Project_Team_5/README.md

 ## Process

-1. Select a data set.
+1. Select a data set: see "Source Data" section for data set.
-2. Decide on question to answer.
+2. Decide on question to answer: See "Topic" section for our thesis.
-3. Decide which tools to use.
+3. Decide which tools to use: Tools used are Python (for the ETL and ML codes), Postgres/AWS, and potentially vislib or a website for the visualization.
-4. Split up work among team for deliverable 1.
+4. Split up work among team for deliverable 1. *Nathan*
-   1. Create ERD for soure data & share it with teammates via AWS. *Nathan*
+   1. Create ERD for soure data & share it with teammates via AWS.
+This is done and can be visualized by the above ERD.
+Additionaly the proof of concept code is done to pull data into python from AWS which will be incorporated into the final code. *Blake & Cristal*
-   2. Clean data as necessary and begin to experiment with machine learning models to answer topic question.  *Blake/Cristal*
+   2. Clean data as necessary and begin to experiment with machine learning models to answer topic question.
+See ETL and ML IPYNB codes for ML testing and data clensing. *Blake and Cristal*
    3. Create README for project.  *Lane*
    4. Decide on a visual and how to incorporate - *TBD*